Arthurk95/A3Prj/README.md

 # A3Prj

-Part 3 of the CSC 133 Robot Game project.
+Part 3 of the Spring 2019 CSC 133 Robot Game project.

 *This is a temporary README file*